bsharper/atv-desktop-remote/README.md

 If you have homebrew installed `brew install atv-remote`

-macOS and Windows version can be downloaded from here: https://github.com/bsharper/atv-desktop-remote/releases
+macOS and Windows versions can be downloaded from here: https://github.com/bsharper/atv-desktop-remote/releases

 ## Usage